Jakhongir0103/VLM-R1/README.md

 # Set up
+Copy `.env_example` to `.env` and fill in the environment variables.

 ## Option 1: Pixi
 If you don't have pixi installed, run:
 ```
 curl -fsSL https://pixi.sh/install.sh | sh
 ```
-Then install the environment with:
+Then cd this repository and install the environment with:
 ```
 pixi install
 ```